WrenMcQueary/WrenMcQueary.github.io/about.md

 I'm an ML tecnologist, backend software engineer, and ethics researcher currently working in ML testing research at the INSPIRED Lab of Dr. Brittany Johnson.
 I'm looking to get involved in social impact technology after I finish my MS program in computer science in May 2023.

-Read below to see how my research and academic experiences have positioned me to succeed in civic tech and motivated me to pursue social equity.
+Read below to see how my research and academic experiences have positioned me to succeed in social impact tech and motivated me to pursue social equity.

 ### Undergraduate student at Northwestern University